Project Heads

 Dormancy is an ubiquitous trait in microbial communities.
 It describes the ability of an organism to switch into a metabolically inactive and protected state, for example in response to environmental stress.
 Dormancy has important implications for the evolutionary, ecological and pathogenic character of microbial systems.
 This project derives and analyses new stochastic individual based models for the dynamics of dormancy-exhibiting biological systems.

-On the other hand we study invasion, fixation and coexistence regimes withing the framework of adaptive dynamics, again, based on individual based models and there many particle limits.
+On the other hand we study invasion, fixation and coexistence regimes within the framework of adaptive dynamics, again, based on individual based models and their many particle limits.

 Results

-In our preprint [6] we investigated an individual based model with rare mutations.
+In our article [6] we investigate an individual-based model with rare mutations to understand the role of dormancy in speciation.
 There, we found numerous effects of introducing a competition-induced dormancy mechanism into a preexisting model.
 For example, dormancy may favour the emergence of evolutionary branching, it may increase (or decrease) the speed of adaptation, dormancy increases the width of niches occupied by subspecies and dormancy may enable alternative mutational pathways in the trait space.

 External Website